GreenMeteor/pwa-app/README.md

 # Green Meteor PWA App
-This is a demo application for HumHub using full PWA
+This is a demo application for [@GreenMeteor](https://github.com/GreenMeteor) using full PWA and is used by it's members for the HumHub platform